-If you have been convicted of a driving offence it can have a huge impact on your life.
-It can affect your personal life and your job and something as simple as purchasing insurance can be a real headache for convicted drivers.
+If you have been convicted of a driving offence you’ll know it can have a huge impact, potentially affecting your personal life and your job, and something as simple as purchasing insurance can be a real headache for convicted drivers.

-There are many different types of driving offences, each with its own special code.
-It’s important you know which code your offence has as this can affect how you pay for insurance.
+There are many different types of driving offences, each with their own unique code.
+It’s important you know which code your offence has, as this can affect how you pay for insurance.

 Driving codes are separated into the following sections: